RyanGA09/Dicoding_BookShelfApp-BelajarMembuatFrontEndWebUntukPemula/README.md

 ## Description:

-A simple bookshelf app that allows users to add, remove, search, and list books.
+This is A simple bookshelf app project.
+This project is my submission for the Dicoding course about "Belajar Membuat Front-End Web untuk Pemula".
+The Bookshelf App allows users to add, remove, search, and list books, demonstrating fundamental front-end web development skills.

 ## LICENSE: